rheinwein/multimodel-chatbot/README.md

    - Use the "Clear Chat" button to start a new conversation

 ## Notes
-- You can use either OpenAI or Google Gemini (gemini-2.0-flash) models by selecting them in the sidebar.
+- You can use OpenAI, Google Gemini (gemini-2.0-flash), or Google Vertex AI (chat-bison) models by selecting them in the sidebar.
 - The sidebar will show the status of both API keys and allow you to enter or update them at any time.
 - Debug information is shown in the sidebar and above each assistant response to help you verify which model and key are being used.